 \subsection{Bloom filter}

 A Bloom filter~\cite{bloom1970space} is a probabilistic data structure used to test for set membership.
-It is particularly efficient in terms of memory usage but with a caveat: it may provide false positive results i.e. it can report that an element is in the set when it is not, but it will never produce a false negative.
+It is particularly efficient with regards to memory usage but with a caveat: it may provide false positive results, i.e., it can report that an element is present in the set when it is not, but it will never produce a false negative.

 Essentially it is a bit array of size \emph{m} and \emph{k} different hash functions.
 Initially, all bits are set to 0.
 To insert an element, it is hashed using each of the \emph{k} hash functions, resulting in \emph{k} different bits corresponding to positions in the bit array, which are set to 1.
 To check for membership, the element is again hashed by the \emph{k} hash functions, and if any of the corresponding positions in the bit array are 0, the element is not in the set.
 If all the positions are 1, the element is likely in the set.

-In Figure~\ref{fig:neonpool_bf} we insert three elements $x[1], x[2]$, $x[3]$ in the filter, which map to indices $\{2,9,15\}$, $\{6,10,15\}$ \& $\{0,4,9\}$ respectively.
+In Fig.~\ref{fig:neonpool_bf} we insert three elements $x[1], x[2]$, $x[3]$ in the filter, which map to indices $\{2,9,15\}$, $\{6,10,15\}$ \& $\{0,4,9\}$ respectively.
 For $x[4]$ with indexes $\{0,2,6\}$, the bloom filter returns a \emph{false positive} due to earlier insertions setting those bits to 1.
-The probability of a false positive alternatively called the false positive rate (FPR) depends on the size of the bit array, the number of hash functions used, and the number of elements inserted.
+The probability of a false positive, alternatively called the false positive rate (FPR), depends on the size of the bit array, the number of hash functions used, and the number of elements inserted.
 It is given by

-\textit{FPR} highlights the characteristic trade-off between space and accuracy.
+\textit{FPR} highlights the trade-off between space and accuracy.
 Filter size $m$ can be provisioned as per set size $n$: